rishikesh835/JS_projects/README.md

-September 2 2024  :- I have completed a calculator with javascript September 3 2024  :- I have completed a Stopwatch with javascript September 3 2024  :- I have completed a popup with javascript
+September 2 2024  :- I have completed a calculator with javascript September 3 2024  :- I have completed a Stopwatch with javascript September 3 2024  :- I have completed a popup with javascript September 4 2024  :- I have completed a Dark Mode website